Sulstice/cocktail-shaker/docs/source/guide/cocktail.rst

     >>> print (cocktail)
     [RDKit Mol Object, RDKit Mol Object, RDKit Mol Object]

-    As mentioned before, validation happens internally, so with whatever molecules are being generated they are validated before appended the list.
+    As mentioned before, validation happens internally.
+This means that the molecules being generated are validated before appended the list.

-    As you may have noticed there are some restrictions in the first release of this package.
+    There are some minor restrictions in the first release of this package as described below.

-    1. Not being able to pick which bond you would like to break (This is up and coming for version 2.0 and on the roadmap)
+    1. The user cannot select the bond to break.
+This restriction is on the Roadmap for version 2.0.
     2. The limit of functional groups cocktail shaker can detect.

-    Since cocktail shaker uses SMART pattern recognition to detect functional groups, it is limited to how fast we can support new groups and thoroughly test them.
+    Because cocktail-shaker uses SMART pattern recognition to detect functional groups, it is limited by how fast we can support new groups and thoroughly test them.
 The library is looking to expand into more classes and a variety of groups.

-    Cocktail Shaker does also allow you pass in a functional_groups parameter where you can selectively pick a functional group.
-Please go to :ref:`functional groups <functionalgroups>` to see what we support.
+    cocktail-shaker allows you pass in a functional_groups parameter where you can selectively pick a functional group.
+Please refer to :ref:`functional groups <functionalgroups>` to see what cocktail-shaker supports.

     >>> from cocktail_shaker import Cocktail
     >>> cocktail = Cocktail(['c1cc(CCCO)ccc1'])